Last Last One Forever and Ever: Production

 H. Jon Benjamin as Don Shake (left) standing next to David Long, Jr., who won a contest sponsored by Burger King to play the live action version of Carl.

 "Last Last One Forever and Ever" was written and directed by series creators Dave Willis and Matt Maiellaro, who have written and directed every episode of the series.
 It originally aired in the United States on Cartoon Network's late night programming block, Adult Swim, on May 31, 2009.
 It features live-action guest appearances from David Long, Jr. as live-action Carl, H. Jon Benjamin as live-action Master Shake (named Don Shake), T-Pain as live-action Frylock, and Drake E. Stephens.

 Auto-Tune was used for T-Pain's dialog on and off throughout the episode as a reference to his music, which frequently features it.
 Despite the episode being predominantly live action, the beginning and end sequences were made in the same animation used throughout the regular series.
 Adult Swim vice president Mike Lazzo strongly considered not airing the episode on television and instead making it a DVD extra or posting it on YouTube.

 In 2008 Adult Swim launched a nationwide casting call contest, sponsored by Burger King, whose winner would get to appear as a live-action version of Carl.
 The search began in July 2008 in San Diego, California, during San Diego Comic-Con, where contestants dressed as Carl performed their auditions.
 Fans also sent in application videos to the Adult Swim website.
 Willis stated in an interview that several people were turned down for the role, including Kyle Gass of Tenacious D and Samuel L. Jackson; the winner was David Long, Jr. from Ebensburg, Pennsylvania.
 Adult Swim aired a bump stating that there were legal issues regarding the casting of an "outsider" in the role.

 Reception

-In its original American broadcast on May 31, 2009, "Last Last One Forever and Ever" was watched by 824,000 viewers, making it the third most watched Adult Swim program of that night, behind a repeat of The Simpsons and a new episode of Robot Chicken.
+In its original American broadcast on May 31, 2009, "Last Last One Forever and Ever" was watched by 824,000 viewers, making it the third most watched Adult Swim program of that night, behind a repeat of Family Guy and a repeat of Robot Chicken.
 Jonah Krakow of IGN gave the episode a six out of ten which is considered "okay", calling it "over-hyped" and saying that "the show lost focus and failed to deliver the one thing that has kept it going for six seasons: jokes".